VR's anti-smoking ordinance facing amendments

-Villa Rica council members will vote on changing the city’s anti-smoking ordinance when they meet in a special session on Aug.
+Villa Rica council members may vote on changing the city’s anti-smoking ordinance when they meet in a special session on Aug.
 25.

 The ordinance, which appears to have been placed on the books in a peculiar accident, has been raising a cloud of contention since June, when Mayor Gil McDougal ordered that it be enforced.
 Business owners who cater to smoking-age patrons contend that the rule will cost them business at a time when the pandemic has already hurt their livelihoods.